bbondy/bloom-filter-js/README.md

 // Definitely will print false console.log(b.exists('Brian Ronald'));

-// Serialize and deserialize
-let json = JSON.stringify(b.toJSON());
+// Serialize to a JSON friendly format let json = JSON.stringify(b.toJSON());

-// Create an ew BloomerFilter form a previous serialization let b2 = BloomFilter.from(JSON.parse(json));
+// Create a new BloomerFilter form a previous serialization let b2 = BloomFilter.from(JSON.parse(json));

 // Will print the same as b.exists